RetroStack/Character_Generator_ROMs/TRS-80 Model 1/16-Option_2x256/README.md

 ## Specific Versions

 This character ROM is combining multiple other character generator ROMs in one binary to be able to select a specific ROM on-the-fly.

-There are four versions:
+There are four versions (click to download):
 - [Normal](character_set_16s.bin) - Here, all ROMs are sequentially listed.
 This is the default option.
 - [Reversed/Inverted](character_set_16s_r.bin) - All address are inverted (effectively reversing the normal list).
 This is useful if your adapter uses active-low addressing.
 Use this when using solder jumpers or jumper caps to configure
 - [Bit-Flipped](character_set_16s_f.bin) - All bits in an address are flipped from MSB to LSB.
 This is useful if you want to set the bit-address for selection from left-to-right (like using a DIP switch).